 This policy applies to all University of Wisconsin System employees.

-This policy outlines methods and timing of payroll payments to University employees.
-To assure that all employees (classified, unclassified and student hourly) receive equal treatment, the following UW System policy is established.
+This policy outlines methods and timing of payroll payments to UW System employees.
+To assure that all employees receive equal treatment, the following UW System administrative policy is established.

-The settlement date of the electronic direct deposits and the date of the payroll payments will be the same date for all established pay schedules.
-When the normal payday falls on a Federal Reserve holiday, the settlement date shall be the previous non-Federal Reserve holiday date
+The settlement date of the electronic direct deposits must be the same date as the date of the payroll payments, as published in the annual biweekly pay schedule.
+When the normal payday falls on the Federal Reserve holiday, the settlement date shall be the previous non-Federal Reserve holiday date.

-In the rare case where a paper payroll check is processed, the University will comply with the directive issued by the State Treasury to all state agencies.
-This directive states that checks should not be distributed to payees earlier than the official payment date for that particular payroll.
+In the rare case where a paper payroll check is processed, such checks must not be distributed to payees earlier than the official payment date for that particular payroll.
 Limited exceptions to this restriction may be granted by the institutional payroll office to individual employees who are involved in some unique circumstances.
-Second shift employees are permitted to receive their checks on the preceding work day, at a time no earlier than completion of their work shift that day.
+Second shift employees are permitted to receive their checks on the preceding work day, at a time no earlier than the completion of their work shift that day.

 Financial institutions that receive paper payroll checks are instructed not to negotiate the checks prior to the date appearing on the check.

 7. Related Documents

 9. Scheduled Review